adamhill/ArchitecturalKatas-2023/README.md

 This is the GitHub repository for a solution created by team Wonderous Toys during the [2023 O'Reilly Architectural Kata](https://learning.oreilly.com/featured/architectural-katas/).
 It contains a proposed architecture for [Wildlife.ai](https://wildlife.ai/) project for an open-source wildlife camera that will enable more efficient species conservation efforts worldwide.

 This solution emphasizes:
-- **Simplicity**: Mobile first, simple Pub/Sub for Notifcations, significant control for local camera owners
+- **Simplicity**: Mobile first, simple Pub/Sub for Notifications, significant control for local camera owners
-- **Frugality**: Few and small re-occuring infrastructure charges, Modular monolith when we need it.
-Pre-existing use of users mobile devices.
+- **Frugality**: Few and small recurring infrastructure charges, Modular monolith when we need it.
+Pre-existing use of  users' mobile devices.
-- **Autonomy**: *Server* pieces could be lifted and shifted out of the mobile app and into contaners and could be hosted locally (Bring-Your-Own-Cloud) by the user / nature area without backend servers if needed (100% email Notification or Mesh networking if needed)
+- **Autonomy**: Mobile app and Event-driven pieces could be lifted and shifted into contaners and could be hosted locally (Bring-Your-Own-Cloud) by the user if needed (100% email Notification or Mesh networking if needed)

 # 2. Problem Space